-- G1.
-The standard Fee credit is 25% of the module fee for the module you have deferred.
-You will be awarded this if you defer or withdraw after your Module Start Date but before the the Final Deferral Date. - G2.
-A fee credit is valid for a defined period.
-If you have not used your fee credit within the period of validity, it expires, and no refund is given. - G3.
-A fee credit may be applied to any module which starts within 13 months of your deferred Module's Start Date, or in cases where you intend to study your deferred module again, its next available Module Start Date if this is outside the 13 month period of validity. - G4.
+- F1.
+The standard Fee Credit is 25% of the fee for the module you have deferred.
+You will be awarded this if you defer or withdraw after your Module Start Date but before the the Final Deferral Date. - F2.
+A fee credit may be applied to any module which starts within 13 months of your deferred Module's Start Date, or in cases where you intend to study your deferred module again, its next available Module Start Date if this is outside the 13 month period of validity.
+If you have not used your fee credit within the period of validity, it expires and no refund is given.

+- F3.
 Fee credits are calculated from the fee paid for the deferred module.
-When you return to study, you will be liable to pay any difference in the fee for your new module. - G5.
-Credits on a third-party payment are credited to the student. - G6.
-Deferral with Assessment Banking does not generate any additional fee credit. - G7.
-A fee credit can only be used once, after the relevant liability period commences.
-If you use a fee credit together with another payment option for a module and you subsequently withdraw from that module you will not be eligible for a further fee credit for that module. - G8.
-Fee credits will not be awarded as a result of the deferral of or withdrawal from modules of fewer than 30 credits. - G9.
-Fee Credits will not be awarded where the original fee was paid by waiver or credit issued by The Open University. - G10.
-You may apply for consideration of a discretionary fee credit or refund if you defer your studies due to extenuating personal circumstances and can provide evidence of meeting the Conditions specified by The Open University Senate, found in Appendix 2.
-Further information can be found in Section I.
+When you return to study, you will be liable to pay any difference in the fee for your new module. - F4.
+Fee Credits where a third-party has paid fees are credited to the student. - F5.
+Deferral with Assessment Banking does not generate any additional fee credit. - F6.
+A fee credit can only be used once after the relevant liability period commences.
+If you use a fee credit together with another payment option for a module and you subsequently withdraw you will not be eligible for a further fee credit for that module. - F7.
+Fee credits will not be awarded as a result of the deferral or withdrawal from modules of fewer than 30 credits. - F8.
+Fee Credits will not be awarded where the original fee was paid by waiver or credit issued by The Open University. - F9.
+You may apply for consideration of a Discretionary Fee Credit or Refund if you defer your studies due to extenuating personal circumstances and can provide evidence of meeting the Conditions specified by The Open University Senate, found in Appendix 2.
+Further information can be found in Section H. - F10.
+If you are studying in Northern Ireland and have paid your fees (wholly or in part) with a tuition fee loan and you defer or withdraw from your studies, you will not be liable for any fees due to be paid by tuition fee loan after that date and your loan liability will be adjusted as appropriate.